Fawn Weaver: Uncle Nearest Premium Whiskey

-In 2016, Weaver went to Tennessee to interview Nearest Green's descendants for a book project.
+In 2016, Weaver went to Tennessee to interview Nearest Green's descendants, including Victoria Eady Butler, for a book project.
 Weaver's work helped reveal the history of Jack Daniel Distillery included Nearest Green as its first master distiller and mentor to a young Jack Daniel, inspiring her to found and launch the Nearest Green Distillery and the Uncle Nearest Premium Whiskey brand in 2017.
 This made Weaver the first African-American woman to head a major spirits brand, and also the first American spirit brand with an all-female executive team.
 In 2019, was the first African-American featured on the cover of American Whiskey magazine.

 By 2018, the brand had expanded to 12 countries, and is now the best-selling African-American owned spirit ever.
 In September 2019, Uncle Nearest opened its first distillery, set on a 270-acre ranch in Shelbyville, Tennessee.

 Weaver was named one of Food & Wine's Drinks Innovators of the Year in 2022, alongside Uncle Nearest master blender Victoria Eady Butler.

 Before establishing the distillery, Weaver also founded the Nearest Green Foundation, which honors the legacy of Green with a scholarship program, a museum, a memorial park, Uncle Nearest Premium Whiskey and a book.
 The foundation also provides full college scholarships for any of Green's descendants to attend the school of their choice.
 She also helped create the Nearest & Jack Advancement Initiative, a joint venture between the foundation and Jack Daniel's.
 It includes the Nearest Green School of Distilling certification program at Motlow State Community College, a Leadership Acceleration Program that offers apprenticeships to African-Americans, and a business incubation program for black micro distillers.

 In 2020, Weaver started the Black Business Booster program, to help ten Black-owned spirits companies with branding, distribution, and capital.
 In June 2021, Weaver and Uncle Nearest formed the $50 million Uncle Nearest Venture Fund to invest in minority-owned spirits companies.

+In 2026, Uncle Nearest remained under federal court-appointed receivership following litigation with its primary lender.
+In July 2026, court filings disclosed that founder and CEO Fawn Weaver and co-founder Keith Weaver had been terminated from their positions by the receiver, effective June 1.
+The receiver stated that the decision reduced operational confusion among employees and vendors while the company pursued restructuring and a potential sale.
+Weaver has disputed aspects of the receivership and related legal proceedings.
+In mid-2026, Weaver disappeared from social media amid backlash from her prior posts stating Uncle Nearest was healthy and the receivership was “over”.
+Weaver stated her reason for leaving social media was to write a book, while many have responded to this update as a cash grab and attempt to control the narrative outside of court filings.